umrover/mrover-esw/src/canalyzer/README.md

 [diagnostic tool](https://www.peak-system.com/PCAN-Diag-FD.456.0.html?&L=1).
 Custom hardware will be designed by EHW in parallel with the software development.

-In order to get a prototype up and running quickly, we will begin software development with a Linux based application.
-It will utilize `ncurses` for a text-based terminal user interface and `socketcan` to interface with the CAN bus.

 ## Project Goals

 - **Real-time Monitoring:** Display CAN bus messages in a structured and easy-to-read format